dasniko/keycloak-2fa-sms-authenticator/README.md

 # Keycloak 2FA SMS Authenticator

+> This repository is no more actively maintained.
+As mentioned below, it's demo purposes only, not meant for direct production usage.
+> Additionally, using SMS text messages is only convenience, no security.
+Simply don't use it!

 Keycloak Authentication Provider implementation to get a 2nd-factor authentication with a OTP/code/token send via SMS (through AWS SNS).

 _Demo purposes only!_